 Description Specifications Supplemental Information

 Measurement Accuracy

-Phase Noise Density Accuracy ^{ab}
+Phase Noise Density Accuracy ab

-Offset < 1 MHz ±0.50 dB
+Offset < 1 MHz ±0.30 dB

 Offset ≥ 1 MHz

-Non-overdrive case ^c ±0.50 dB
+Non-overdrive case c ±0.30 dB

-With Overdrive ±0.60 dB (nominal)
+With Overdrive ±0.48 dB (nominal)

-RMS Markers See equation ^d
+RMS Markers See equation d

 - a.
 This does not include the effect of system noise floor.
 This error is a function of the signal (phase noise of the DUT) to noise (analyzer noise floor due to phase noise and thermal noise) ratio, SN, in decibels.
-The function is: error = $10 \times log(1 + 10^{-SN/10})$ - For example, if the phase noise being measured is $10~\mathrm{dB}$ above the measurement floor, the error due to adding the analyzer's noise to the UUT is $0.41~\mathrm{dB}$. - b.
+The function is: error = $10 \times \log(1 + 10^{-SN/10})$ For example, if the phase noise being measured is 10 dB above the measurement floor, the error due to adding the analyzer's noise to the UUT is 0.41 dB. - b.
 Offset frequency errors also add amplitude errors.
 See the Offset frequency section, below. - c.
 The phase noise density accuracy for the non-overdrive case is derived from warranted analyzer specifications.
 It applies whenever there is no overdrive.
 Overdrive occurs only for offsets of 1 MHz and greater, with signal input power greater than -10 dBm, and controls set to allow overdrive.
-The controls allow overdrive if the electronic attenuator option is licensed, Enable Elect Atten is set to On, Pre-Adjust for Min Clip is set to either Elect Atten Only or Elect-Mech Atten, and the carrier frequency plus offset frequency is <3.6 GHz. - The controls also allow overdrive if (in the Meas Setup > Advanced menu) the Overdrive with Mech Atten is enabled.
+The controls allow overdrive if the electronic attenuator option is licensed, Enable Elect Atten is set to On, Pre-Adjust for Min Clip is set to either Elect Atten Only or Elect-Mech Atten, and the carrier frequency plus offset frequency is <3.6 GHz.

+The controls also allow overdrive if (in the Meas Setup > Advanced menu) the Overdrive with Mech Atten is enabled.
 With the mechanical attenuator only, the overdrive feature can be used with carriers in the high band path (>3.6 GHz).
-To prevent overdrive in all cases, set the overdrive with Mech Atten to disabled and the Enable Elect Atten to Off. - d.
+To prevent overdrive in all cases, set the overdrive with Mech Atten to disabled and the Enable Elect Atten to Off.

+d.
 The accuracy of an RMS marker such as "RMS degrees" is a fraction of the readout.
-That fraction, in percent, depends on the phase noise accuracy, in dB, and is given by $100 \times (10^{\text{PhaseNoiseDensityAccuracy}})^{100} 1$.
+That fraction, in percent, depends on the phase noise accuracy, in dB, and is given by $100 \times (10^{\text{PhaseNoiseDensityAccuracy}})^{20} - 1$ .
 For example, with +0.30 dB phase noise accuracy, and with a marker reading out 10 degrees RMS, the accuracy of the marker would be +3.5% of 10 degrees, or +0.35 degrees.

-Description Specifications Supplemental Information Offset Frequency Range (Log Plot) Range (Spot Frequency) f{opt} : Maximum frequency determined by option ^b f{CF} : Carrier frequency of signal under test Accuracy Offset < 1 MHz Negligible error (nominal) Offset ≥ 1 MHz $\pm (0.5\% \text{ of offset} + \text{marker resolution}) \text{ (nominal)}$ 0.5% of offset is equivalent to 0.0072 octave ^c
+Description Specifications Supplemental Information Offset Frequency Range (Log Plot) Range (Spot Frequency) $f{\text{opt}}$ : Maximum frequency determined by option b $f{\text{CF}}$ : Carrier frequency of signal under test Accuracy Offset < 1 MHz Negligible error (nominal) Offset ≥ 1 MHz $\pm (0.5\% \text{ of offset} + \text{marker resolution}) \text{ (nominal)}$ 0.5% of offset is equivalent to 0.0072 octave c a.
+Standard deviation.
+The repeatability can be improved with the use of smoothing and increasing the number of averages.

 - a.
 Option AFP required for 1 Hz offset. - b.
-For example, f{opt} is 3.6 GHz for Option 503. - c.
+For example, $f{\text{opt}}$ is 3.6 GHz for Option 503. - c.
 The frequency offset error in octaves causes an additional amplitude accuracy error proportional to the product of the frequency error and slope of the phase noise.
 For example, a 0.01 octave frequency error combined with an 18 dB/octave slope gives 0.18 dB additional amplitude error.